 Mr. Spens has over 26 years of land use and environmental planning experience.
 He has worked in the hydropower industry for the past six years.
 He has worked for municipal and tribal governments as well.
 He served for ten years as the SEPA Official for the City of Bellingham, WA.
 Chris managed the day to day land use permitting activities for development within the city for over 6 years.
 He was the project manager for development of clearing, grading, wetland, stream, watershed protection, and power generating facilities ordinances.
 He has been involved in many aspects of natural resource management ranging from forestry and watershed protection to restoration of contaminated waste sites.
 Chris graduated from Western Washington University in 1983 with a Bachelor of Science degree in Freshwater Sciences.

-Miranda Eckert specializes in project management, and hydroelectric feasibility including both economic evaluation and hydrologic analysis.
-She manages projects under both the FERC licensing framework and the Provincial licensing framework in Canada.
-Ms. Eckert contributes to the engineering design for new project development and existing project improvements.
-Her feasibility studies are used to acquire grant funding, evaluate the purchase and sale of renewable assets, and develop design parameters for the development of hydroelectric projects.
+Miranda Eckert specializes in engineering design and project management.
+Ms. Eckert develops hydraulic and hydrologic models of rivers and in-stream structures to support project design and site development.
+She manages projects under both the FERC licensing framework and the provincial licensing framework in Canada.
+Her feasibility studies are used to acquire grant funding, evaluate the purchase and sale of renewable assets, and determine design parameters for heavy civil projects.
 Ms. Eckert graduated from Humboldt State University in Arcata, CA with a Bachelor of Science in Environmental Engineering.
-Miranda’s knowledge of analytical modeling, hydrology, and geospatial analysis along with her passion for renewable energy make her a valuable asset to the Tollhouse Energy team.
+Miranda’s knowledge of analytical modeling, hydrology, hydraulics, and geospatial analysis along with her passion for renewable energy make her a valuable asset to the Tollhouse Energy team.

 Mr. Jason Cohn